Work in hand

-When your horse horse is well prepared by groundwork and longeing, you can start with work in hand, another important training component of straightness training.
+When your horse horse is well prepared by groundwork and longeing, you can start with work in hand, another important training pillar of straightness training.

 Work in hand is done using a cavesson and reins.
 As you become more advanced, you can use a combination of cavesson and bit during work in hand and use two reins.